russellgordon/math-club-2024-25/content/source-icd2o/shared/Exercises/Ramones.md

 - Use concepts that we have learned in recent classes.
 - Analyse the design and make a brief plan using the sheet provided.
-- Think in terms of overlappping shapes, and make use of iteration.
+- Think in terms of overlapping shapes, and make use of iteration.
 - Remember that shapes can have a fill and a border, just a fill, or just a border. 👍🏼

 Here is a version with a grid: